 - The system migrates all the instances out of the host.

-- The system migrates all the instances on the host to other available hosts.
+- The system migrates all the instances on the host to another available host.

 - Log on to the ApsaraDB for MyBase console.

-- In the upper-left corner of the page, select the region where you want to deploy the
+- In the top navigation bar, select the region where you want to create a dedicated

-- Find the dedicated cluster where you want to create the host, and click Details in the Actions column.
+- In the left-side navigation pane, click Clusters.
+Find the dedicated cluster that you want to manage and click Details in the Actions column.

-- In the navigation tree that appears, click Hosts.
+- In the left-side navigation pane, click Hosts.

 - Find the host that you want to replace, and choose .